 Unfortunately, when the big day of April 9, 2005, arrived, Camilla was feeling under the weather.
 Based on reports by Vanity Fair, the bride was so sick with sinusitis that she could hardly move.
 Her energy only went up when her sister frightened her by saying she would put on the wedding gown.
 Yet that wasn't the only hurdle.

-The Queen Didn't Attend The Wedding
+The Late Queen Didn't Attend The Wedding

-Although The Queen wasn't in favor of the relationship at first, she eventually came around when she noticed that her son was not going to give up his true love.
+Although The Late Queen wasn't in favor of the relationship at first, she eventually came around when she noticed that her son was not going to give up his true love.
 The reason she wasn't in attendance for Prince Charles and Camilla's wedding ceremony was because of her position in power as the head of the Church of England.

 The newlyweds were not permitted to marry at the Church of England since both had been divorced and the Church frowns upon that.
-The Queen couldn't participate in the ceremony since she upholds those values.
+The Late Queen couldn't participate in the ceremony since she upholds those values.
 But she and her husband did host the reception at the Windsor Castle, showing her support.

 Her Royal Home

-The Queen Disapproved of Her
+The Late Queen Disapproved of Her

 Back in the 1970s, when Camilla and Charles first met, his family disapproved of her becoming his wife as she was seen as unsuitable.
 That's why many believe the overseas mission he was sent on was a ploy to get him away from her.
 But despite the family's hesitance, the two love birds found their way back to each other.

-We can only imagine what The Queen first thought when Charles brought Camilla back around after his divorce from Princess Diana.
+We can only imagine what The Late Queen first thought when Charles brought Camilla back around after his divorce from Princess Diana.
 They were star-crossed lovers that couldn't stay apart.
 And luckily, over time, Camilla's charming personality won them over.

 The Duchess of Cornwall chose her title out of respect for the late Princess Diana.
-But the title of Princess of Wales isn't the only thing she rejected getting.
+But the title of Princess of Wales wasn't the only thing she rejected getting.
 After the wedding, the couple issued a statement that said she will "use the title HRH the Princess Consort when the Prince of Wales accedes to the throne."